 Interest earned on this scheme is added to your total annual income in the year of receipt and is taxed as per the tax rate applicable to your slab.
 However, POTD with a 5-yr tenure is eligible for tax benefits under Section 80C of the Income Tax Act.

 One of the post office savings schemes that allow saving small amounts every month is the PORD.
-You can save as little as Rs.
+In this investment plan for the girl child, you can save as little as Rs.
 100 per month.
 Some features of the scheme are:

 - The interest rate is subject to change from time to time.
-Currently, a 5-yr PORD offers interest at 5.8% p.a. compounded quarterly
+Currently, a 5-yr PORD offers interest at 5.8% to 6.8% p.a. compounded quarterly.

-- The post office recurring deposit scheme has a medium-term length of 5 years and can be extended after that
+- The post office recurring deposit scheme has a medium-term length of 5 yrs and can be extended after that.

-The PORD scheme is a good option if you are looking at a disciplined way of investment.
+The PORD scheme is a good option if you are looking at a disciplined way of investment for your daughter.
 It is a risk-free investment backed by the government.

-NSC is another popular post office savings scheme.
+NSC is another popular post office savings scheme for a girl child.
 Some of its features are:

 Tax benefits under Section 80C, risk-free returns, and transferability are the chief advantages of NSCs.

 The PPF is a savings option that also helps in tax saving and retirement planning.
-Apart from that, it can also serve as a lucrative investment option for your girl child.
+Apart from that, considering the high returns, it can also serve as the best saving scheme for a girl child.

-- The current interest rate offered is 6.4% p.a., which is subject to change
+- The interest rate varies from bank to bank and is subject to change.

-Minimal risk, the EEE tax feature, and a fifteen-year tenure make it ideal for long-term planning for your daughter.
+Minimal risk, the EEE tax feature, and a 15-yr tenure make it ideal for long-term planning for your daughter.

-Designed for accumulating a sizable corpus for milestones in your daughter’s life, children’s mutual funds offer many advantages.
+Designed for accumulating a sizable corpus for your daughter’s life, the children’s gift mutual fund offers many advantages.
 The features are listed below: